zeditor01/zowe_db2_tools/docs/102_deploy_zowe.md

 ![stage1](/images/zowestage1.jpg)

 This page describes the steps to deploy Zowe.
+1. install zowe code
+2. edit zowe.yaml to configure the zowe server
+3. deploy the zowe server (including creating keyring and certificates)
+4. start the zowe server

 ![stage2](/images/zowestage2.jpg)

 There are 4 options for installing the Zowe server-side component